On scaling limits of random trees and maps with a prescribed degree sequence

 If $\nu$ satisfies $\mathrm{(H_1)}$, then

 \end{lem}

-In particular, when $\alpha > 1$, recalling that $n^{-1/\alpha} a_n$ is slowly varying, we have for $B = \Z_{\ge -1}$
+In particular, when $\alpha > 1$, recalling that $n^{-1/\alpha} a_n$ is slowly varying, we have for $B = \Z_{\ge -1}$:

-When $\nu$ satisfies $\mathrm{(H_1^{loc})}$, we simply have $\zeta(W^{\varrho_n}_n) = n$; finally, when $\nu$ satisfies $\mathrm{(H_1)}$, we obtain appealing to~\cite[Theorem~30]{Kortchemski-Richier:Condensation_in_critical_Cauchy_Bienayme_Galton_Watson_trees} that
+When $\nu$ satisfies $\mathrm{(H_1^{loc})}$, we simply have $\zeta(W^{\varrho_n}_n) = n$; finally, when $\nu$ satisfies $\mathrm{(H_1)}$, we obtain appealing to~\cite[Theorem~30]{KR19} that

 where $I$ has the law $\P(I \ge x) = x^{-1}$ for all $x \ge 1$.
-Therefore the natural scaling factor for our conditioned paths, which should involve their total length $\zeta$, may be replaced by a factor depending only on $n$.
+Therefore in any case the natural scaling factor for our conditioned paths, which should involve their total length $\zeta$, may be replaced by a factor depending only on $n$.
 The more general statement, for an arbitrary set $B$, shall be used later when dealing with random maps.